What is the best way to get rid of visceral fat?

 Another useful way to determine how much visceral fat a person is carrying is to measure the size of their waist.

-A woman whose waist measures 35 inches or more is likely to have excess visceral fat, which might increase her risk of developing some of the health problems linked to visceral fat.
+A woman whose waist measures 35 inches or more is likely to have excess visceral fat.
+This might increase her risk of developing some of the health problems linked to visceral fat.
 The same is true of a man whose waist measures 40 inches or more.

-If a doctor uses an MRI scan or body fat analyzer as a measure of a person's visceral fat, the result will fall somewhere on a scale between 1 and 59.
+If a doctor uses an MRI scan or body fat analyzer to measure a person's visceral fat, the result will fall somewhere on a scale between 1 and 59.

 Visceral fat levels should be under 13 on this scale.
 Anything above 13 on this scale means that a person will need to think about making immediate changes to their diet and lifestyle.
 Making these changes will help reduce the person's visceral fat levels to a healthier number.